Tainanen/HelsinkiBike/README.md

 7. Then I built the frontend image and tagged and pushed also that one to the Artifact Registry and started a new Cloud Run service using that image.
 Then you should have 2 services running and also 2 new urls.
 Notice!
 If you have @crossorigins set up on some spesific address (I had localhost:3000) in your backend code, you have to change it after you know the url of your frontend service and build a new image, push it to the registry and edit your service.
 8. That's it!
 Now I can see the application running in the frontend url and I have sent the address to everyone I know so they can see what I have done :D
 9. This is a very simplified guide again and probably includes some mistakes.

+### Reflections and what next?
+***
+This was my first ever application made by myself and I'm proud of it!
+It took less than 3 weeks to complete and all the main functionalities work.
+I'm also happy that I was able to dockerize the whole application as well as deploy it on the cloud.
+Next time I'd spend more time thinking about the structure of the application and yes, using term "trip" instead of "journey" was a stupid mistake, which I noticed too late.
+It would also be interesting to use Java instead of MySQL Workbench to programmatically define the table structure and read the data files for the database.
+If I'd had more time, I'd added webpages for creating, updating and deleting the stations and journeys - the endpoints are ready :)
+##### I'd still like to learn more about:
+* Testing - now my tiny Mockito-tests are the just the most simple tests there are.
+I have plenty to learn on this field.
+* Frontend - this is my first time doing something with React and I can say I learned a lot about the structure and basic functions, but the webpage does not have all the functionality (and nice looks) that there should be.
+* Databases - MySQL is the most familiar for me, but I'd like to try for example MongoDB in a similar exercise.
+I'd also like to learn more about planning and designing an excellent database.